 Thus far, no major requirement changes have been made.
 Our only change came in to play with desired user story implementation in that we had to go ahead and partially set up the user model in order to ensure that other functions were working.

 The lessons learned from Sprint 1 have been simple but highly important.
-We obviously need to ensure that we are taking on enough work to not be sitting around and that we need to be sure to have all User Stories ready to go before starting the sprint.
+We need to ensure that we are taking on enough work to not be sitting around and that we need to be sure to have all ??
+User Stories ready to go before starting the sprint.
+So , something in the Agile Scrum process that your team needs to make some adjustments.
+For example: in the area of your story estimation, refinement( making it small and remove dependency), task break down, and most importantly task ownership (by pulling and not assigning).
+That way, no developer will “sit and wait” for actions.
 We also need to ensure that we maintain effective contact with the customer with ample time ahead of sprint close such that we are unsure as to if we will be able to meet for a demonstration in a timely manner.
 We have learned that our team does work well together and that we should keep up with our effective level of inter-communication.
 Our meeting scrum meeting agendas have been on point to us completing this sprint as well.

+Reference: 0/2 ????

 11. Appendix: